-You can draw your deferred Local Government Pension Scheme (LGPS) pension benefits at the following times:
+If you have left the employment which your Local Government Pension Scheme (LGPS) benefits related to, you can apply to take payment at the following times:

-- Between age 55 and your normal pension age at a date chosen by you.
-Normally, taking your pension early means that it will be paid at a reduced level.
+- between the age of 55 and your normal pension age at a date chosen by you.
+Taking your pension early normally means that it’ll be paid at a reduced level

-- After your normal pension age, but before your 75th birthday, at a date chosen by you.
-Normally, taking your pension late means that it will be paid at an increased level.
-However, if you left before 1 April 1998 you cannot defer past your normal pension age.
+- after your normal pension age, but before your 75th birthday, at a date chosen by you.
+Taking your pension late normally means that it will be paid at an increased level

 Reaching normal pension age

 Your deferred LGPS pension benefits are normally payable in full without reduction at your normal pension age.

 Your own normal pension age will depend on when you left the LGPS:

 For those who left after 1 April 1998

 From 1 April 2014 your normal pension age is linked to your State Pension age (but with a minimum age of 65).
 The normal pension age for benefits built up in the LGPS before 1 April 2014 in most cases is 65.

 That means if you apply for your pension at 65, all of your membership that you built up before 1 April 2014 would be paid at an unreduced level, but if you had some membership after 1 April 2014, a small reduction may apply just for that part.